If your first performance as a stand-up comedian didn’t go as well as you would have liked for it to…

 The second time I took a shot at becoming a comedian I lasted for 9 months before I was ready to throw in the towel.
 Had I not discovered my system, I would have been done with stand-up comedy for good.

-Instead, I ended up having a very exciting an very rewarding stand-up comedy career in record time, far beyond what I could have imagined in the beginning when I got started.
+Instead, I ended up having a very exciting and very rewarding stand-up comedy career in record time, far beyond what I could have imagined in the beginning when I got started.

 And I can tell you this with great certainty:

-The way I approached stand-up comedy in the beginning, trying to “write” my way to being funny on stage and trying to be my impression of what I thought a comedian should be on stage pretty much guaranteed that I wouldn’t make it very far as a comedian.
+The way I approached stand-up comedy in the beginning, trying to “write” my way to being funny on stage and trying to be my impression of what I thought a comedian should be on stage pretty much guaranteed that I would not make it very far as a comedian.

 This blog is provided to expose you to alternate perspectives and views that you may not otherwise be exposed to and that may have a positive influence on how you tackle the challenge of becoming a comedian.